The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

 \end{definition}

-Similarly, we define \MDInd, which consists of the transition rules a protocol-independent component can execute.
-In contrast to $\MD$, \MDInd operates on syntactically different, reserved fact symbols.
+Similarly, we define \MDInd{} in \defref{MDInd}, which consists of the transition rules a protocol-independent component can execute.
+These transition rules represent sending known terms to the network and receiving terms from the network, using public constants, generating nonces, and applying functions to learn new terms.
+We assume that these transition rules cover all operations that a protocol-independent component might perform.
+In contrast to $\MD$, \MDInd{} operates on syntactically different, reserved fact symbols.
 Avoiding these name clashes simplifies defining a simulation relation for proving \lemref{attacker-refinement}.

-While $\IndFact$ represents knowledge of a particular term, $\OutIndFact$ and $\InIndFact$ represent a term sent to and received from the network, respectively. $\IndFact$, $\OutIndFact$, and $\InIndFact$ are in the same class of fact symbols as their analogous counterparts $\K$, $\OutFact$, and $\InFact$, respectively. \Ie $\K$ and $\IndFact$ are persistent fact symbols~$\sigper$ capturing the property that knowledge is monotonically increasing.
+While $\Indfact$ represents knowledge of a particular term, $\Outindfact$ and $\Inindfact$ represent a term sent to and received from the network, respectively. $\Indfact$, $\Outindfact$, and $\Inindfact$ are in the same class of fact symbols as their analogous counterparts $\K$, $\Outfact$, and $\Infact$, respectively. \Ie $\K$ and $\Indfact$ are persistent fact symbols~$\sigper$ capturing the property that knowledge is monotonically increasing.
 This means that applying a transition rule does not consume such facts and, thus, their multiplicity in the multiset comprising the state is irrelevant.
-In contrast, $\OutFact$, $\InFact$, $\OutIndFact$, and $\InIndFact$ are in the class of linear fact symbols~$\siglin$, meaning that applying a transition rule that states such a fact in its premise will remove this fact from the state while such a fact occurring in the rule's conclusion adds it to the state.
-Additionally, $\OutIndFact$ and $\InIndFact$ are in the class of output and input fact symbols~$\sigout$ and $\sigin$, respectively, as suggested by their intuitive semantics.
+In contrast, $\Outfact$, $\Infact$, $\Outindfact$, and $\Inindfact$ are in the class of linear fact symbols~$\siglin$, meaning that applying a transition rule that states such a fact in its premise will remove this fact from the state while such a fact occurring in the rule's conclusion adds it to the state.
+Additionally, $\Outindfact$ and $\Inindfact$ are in the class of output and input fact symbols~$\sigout$ and $\sigin$, respectively, as suggested by their intuitive semantics.

-\begin{definition}[Protocol-independent message deduction rules] where $\IndFact$, $\OutIndFact$, and $\InIndFact$ are reserved fact symbols and $\IndFact\in\sigper$, $\OutIndFact\in\sigout\cap\siglin$, and $\InIndFact\in\sigin\cap\siglin$. \end{definition}
+\begin{definition}[Protocol-independent message deduction rules] where $\Indfact$, $\Outindfact$, and $\Inindfact$ are reserved fact symbols and $\Indfact\in\sigper$, $\Outindfact\in\sigout\cap\siglin$, and $\Inindfact\in\sigin\cap\siglin$. \end{definition}

-Although we present \MDInd{} on the same abstraction level as the attacker deduction rules~$\MD_\Sigma$ to make them more legible, these deduction rules are \emph{not} part of the MRS~\RR.
+Although we present \MDInd{} on the same abstraction level as the attacker deduction rules~$\MD_\Sigma$ to make them more legible, these deduction rules are \emph{not} part of the \ac{MSR} system~\RR.
 Instead, we transform these rules according to \cite{DBLP:journals/corr/abs-2212-04171} and make them part of the component system as described next.